Fellowship Supporters and Partners

 Partnerships with the following scholarly societies promote research in themes, fields, and periods that highlight the breadth and depth of the Folger’s collections and each organization’s aims and goals.

-All applications should be made directly to the Folger via our online portal.
+All applications for 2022–2023 Fellowships are due by 11:59pm ET on 18 January 2022.
+All applications should be made directly to the Folger via our online portal, which will open on 1 November 2021.

 The American Society for Eighteenth-Century Studies